Pushin' Too Hard: Critical reception

 The song was included on 1972's Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, a compilation double album of American garage rock singles that helped influence the development of 1970s punk rock.

+Dave Marsh featured the song in his 1989 book The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.

 In 1994, the Rock and Roll Hall of Fame's curatorial staff, along with rock critics and historians, selected "Pushin' Too Hard" as part of a Hall of Fame exhibit featuring "The 500 Songs that Shaped Rock and Roll".

-Dave Marsh selected the song to his 1989 book, The Heart Of Rock & Soul: The 1001 Greatest Singles Ever Made.

 In 2003, a special edition issue of Q magazine, titled "1001 Best Songs Ever", ranked "Pushin' Too Hard" at number 486.
 The song placed 16th on Paste Magazines 2014 list of the "50 Best Garage Rock Songs of All Time".